I wandered.

 It all started with Half the Path, about my attempt to walk all 630 miles of the South West Coast Path in 21-days.
 Then I covered the experience of running a bunch of ultramarathons, and more recently, I've got back to multi-day hikes with a walk around the Isle of Wight..

-Take a look at each book below - some have photos which dig into a lot of details and are a great addition to the book.
+Take a look at each book below - some have 'Explore' buttons with photos, maps and stats which dig deeper into the journey and are a great addition to the book.

 45 Miles of Mud, Snow, Floods and Frozen Toes!